-This film is about the Wharry glen and lost fathers (the film is dedicated to Dr Pat Beausang):
+This film is about the Wharry glen and to families who have lost their father (the film is dedicated to Dr Pat Beausang):

-This film is about Milladd cottage at the foot of the Wharry burn, by the River Allan (the film is dedicated to Sgt Albert Ernest Bayne):
+This film is about Millad cottage at the foot of the Wharry burn, by the River Allan (the film is dedicated to Sgt Albert Ernest Bayne):

 Two films about Arnhall Castle: